Guimarret/dataengineering/content/posts/compilers.md

 # Thoughs

 ## Lexical analysis
 Jumping into the chapters we get the first contact with lexical analysis, which converts the raw code into "something"...
-There are some parts for this stage, and starting with the parser the one I liked the most is the implementation in the *Tiger* (gonna refer this way to be less repetitive), this one uses a parser generator (really like bison btw) Yacc, that just need a config file which makes everything direct to the point and simple, it converts the source code into [deterministic finite automata(DFA)](https://en.wikipedia.org/wiki/Deterministic_finite_automaton), also it's really important to read the theoretical part of this one because it shows step by step the idea of deterministic *finite* executions.
+There are some parts for this stage, and starting with the parser the one i liked the most is the implementation in the *Tiger* (gonna refer this way to be less repetitive), this one uses a parser generator (really like bison btw) Yacc, that just need a config file which makes everything direct to the point and simple, it converts the source code into [deterministic finite automata(DFA)](https://en.wikipedia.org/wiki/Deterministic_finite_automaton), also it's really important to read the theoretical part of this one because it shows step by step the idea of deterministic *finite* executions.
 - Important to say that in *CI* (crafting interpreters) this part is built by "hand" with recursive descent and the difference to the second part is the simplicity, the second integrates into a single-pass compiler (good [source](https://www.geeksforgeeks.org/single-pass-two-pass-and-multi-pass-compilers/) if you don't know what it is) and produces the tokens lazily (Like... on demand, we could say).

 ## Parser